GramGra07/WHS-FTC-Code_Training_Module/Writerside/topics/hub-connect-over-wifi.md

-# Hub Connect Over Wifi
+# Hub Connect Over Wi-Fi

 This is somewhat of a complex process and will require a lot of steps: